 Our curriculum leader for literacy is Miss Carly Gallacher

-Our Reception and Year One children receive a daily discrete phonics session following the Little Wandle teaching sequence from Phases 2-5.
-In Reception, children have access to reading books within provision which are matched to their phonetic ability.
+Our Reception and Year One children receive a daily discrete phonics session following the Little Wandle teaching sequence from Phases 2-In Reception, children have access to reading books within provision which are matched to their phonetic ability.

-Where children are identified to be struggling to remember phonetical knowledge in line with expectations, Little Wandle interventions as well as precision teaching are used alongside daily discrete sessions in order to ensure our ‘keep up, not catch up’ approach.
+Where children are identified to be struggling to remember phonetical knowledge in line with expectations, Little Wandle interventions are used alongside daily discrete sessions in order to ensure our ‘keep up, not catch up’ approach.
 These children also access additional 1:1 reading with an adult to support their blending and decoding.

 We recognise that children who are making the transition from Year Two to Year Three can become vulnerable to the demands of the increasingly challenging Key Stage Two curriculum.
 Therefore, we action carefully planned transitions to ensure their phonetical needs are still being met.
 Our Key Stage Two children have explicit spelling sessions using the ‘No-Nonsense’ scheme which enable them to re-visit and review their phonetical knowledge.
-Where there is a need, particularly for those children late in passing the phonics screening, Little Wandle interventions are used to support the catch up of their phonetical awareness.
+Where there is a need, particularly for those children late in passing the phonics screening, Little Wandle interventions are used to support the catch up of their phonetical awareness and they access additional 1:1 reading with an adult to support their developing fluency.

 Implementation: Developing Fluency through Reading Practise Sessions